-For romantic dinners, Bistro Campagne (4518 N. Lincoln, 773 271 6100) is a Ravenswood favorite.
-This newly established Parisian restaurant puts detail into its menu and its service.
+For romantic dinners, Bistro Campagne (4518 N. Lincoln, 773 271 6100) is one of Ravenswood/Lincoln Square's favorite restaurants.
+This established Parisian restaurant puts detail into its menu and its service.
 The chef seeks out the best organic ingredients from Midwestern farms throughout the growing season, until winter rolls around when the restaurant imports fresh products from the west coast in order to maintain the high standard Bistro Campagne patrons have come to expect.
 The gorgeous outdoor garden is perfect for enjoying a glass of white wine with a plate of their specialty mustard-crusted salmon.

 Best Shopping Stops

-Hazel (1902 W. Montrose, 773 769 2227) is a go-to of ours when it comes to finding a perfect gift.
-Finely designed jewelry and accessories are found in adundance here, as well as the gift card to go along with them.
-This Ravenswood boutique has received a lot of buzz for their distinctive products and has been featured in numerous local and national magazines.
+Hazel (1902 W. Montrose, 773-769-2227) is a go-to of ours when it comes to finding a perfect gift.
+Finely designed jewelry and accessories are found in abundance here, as well as the gift card to go along with them.
+This Ravenswood shopping spot has received a lot of buzz for their distinctive products and has been featured in numerous local and national magazines.

 Night on the Town

-Instead of getting right down to where Ravenswood residents go for nighttime fun, we'd like touch on a quick little bit of history first -- stop moaning, we'll get to the schmoozing and boozing soon enough!
+Instead of getting right down to Ravenswood nightlife, we'd like touch on a quick little bit of history first—stop moaning, we'll get to the schmoozing and boozing soon enough!

-Okay, you suffered through the history lesson, now on to the fun stuff!
 A few doors down from Old Town is the Daily Bar & Grill (4560 N. Lincoln, 773 561 6198).
-This spacious drinkery/eatery has a fun retro feel, and the old-fashioned diner-style booths are a comfortable place to dig into their specialty barbecue chicken pizza.
+This spacious Ravenswood restaurant and bar has a fun retro feel, and the old-fashioned diner-style booths are a comfortable place to dig into their specialty barbecue chicken pizza.
 The drink list consists of a multitude of bottled and draft beers as well as wines by the glass and flavorful specialty martinis.
+Visitors rave about the black bean burger and the fries always hit the spot.
 During the summer, the back patio is a wonderful spot to relax with friends and count the numerous musicians going to and from class at the Old Town School.

 Mark Your Calendar

-Major bus lines around Ravenswood homes include the #92 Clark Street, the #78 Montrose Avenue, the #49 Western Avenue, the #50 Damen Avenue, the #81 Lawrence Avenue, and the #11 Lincoln Avenue.
+Ravenswood transportation includes major bus lines that includes the #92 Foster, the #78 Montrose Avenue, the #49 Western Avenue, the #50 Damen Avenue, the #81 Lawrence Avenue, and the #11 Lincoln Avenue.
 Whew!
 All of the routes cut across the city in numerous directions, making it a cinch to get exactly where you want to go in this Chicago neighborhood.

 Driving around is easier here than most places, but intersections like Western, Lawrence and Lincoln, and Lincoln and Montrose can get congested.
 When traveling a short distance in the area during rush hours, we find it much easier to hop on a bike.
 Fortunately, if you must use your car, there aren't many problems when it comes to parking.
 If by chance all the metered spots are taken, one can find parking on a residential street with ease.

-The Ravenswood neighborhood has many elementary schools and one high school which shares property with Winnemac Park.
+The Ravenswood elementary schools are plentiful and one high school shares property with Winnemac Park.
 Queen of Angels Catholic School (4520 N. Western, 773 769 4211) lies not even a block away from Sulzer Regional Library (4455 N. Lincoln, 312 744 7616), one of the largest public libraries in Chicago city neighborhoods.
 Built in 1985, this library occupies 65,000 square feet and houses a collection with close to 500,000 pieces of material.
 Some of its special collections are dedicated to Chicago history, especially that of the north side.
-Free parking along Lincoln and a lot in the back, make a trip here quite convenient.
+Free parking along Lincoln and a lot in the back make a trip here quite convenient.